mitchell-MSL/image-scraping/README.md

 1. How to Scrape and Download ALL images from a webpage -John Wattson Rooney with Python https://www.youtube.com/watch?v=stIxEKR7o-c https://github.com/jhnwr/image-downloader/blob/main/imagedownloader.py
-3. Chat GPT was used to help address errors with downloading the images. https://chat.openai.com/
+3. Chat GPT was used to help address errors with downloading the images and tie it all together. https://chat.openai.com/